jaspervdj/jaspervdj/posts/2013-09-13-cologne-napels.markdown

 This was the last summer before I will start a Proper Job (TM) (you can probably expect a blogpost about this soon), so I really wanted to take advantage of that.
-I travelled a lot this summer, and places I have visited include Cologne, London, Bruges, Amsterdam, Rome, and Napels.
+I travelled a lot this summer, and places I have visited include Cologne, London, Bruges, Amsterdam, Rome, and Naples.

-I wanted to do a short post on Cologne and Napels since I figured these are probably the two less common tourist destinations in that list.
+I wanted to do a short post on Cologne and Naples since I figured these are probably the two less common tourist destinations in that list.

 # Cologne